ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

             {% include screenshot.html source="/images/screenshots/windows/10/rndis/device-manager-ethernet-usb-rndis-gadget.png" %}

+            For some people, this may appear as a COM port instead.
+Look under *Ports (COM & LPT) > USB Serial Device (COM6)* (number in COM6 may be different).

+            {% include screenshot.html source="/images/screenshots/windows/10/rndis/device-manager-ethernet-usb-serial-device.png" %}

         13. Double-click it and select the *Drivers* tab.
 It says that it is using an Acer driver, which doesn't work properly with ev3dev.
 Click *Update driver...* to change the driver.